hapax/hapax.github.io/assets/mindjam.md

 conscious moment is replayed in parallel, rather than in the serial repetitions of cyclic time.
 <!-- The emphasis on moments in some sense "parallelises" eternal
 recurrence. -->
-We will explore some similiarities and differences below.
+Most of this post will be concerned with eternal recurrence, but in the last section, I'll comment on some of the similarities and difference with brainjam.

 #### Amor fati